By Fredrica Syren:

 Here are some ways to “green” and to “zero waste” the beauty routine.

 Shampoo & conditioner: I buy my shampoo and conditioner in bulk and implement reusable bottles for them.
+There are also online options for buying refillable vegan shampoo.

 Hair Shine: I have curly hair and sometimes need something to “tame” my wild hair and make it look shiny, so I use coconut oil.
 It’s cheap, contains no chemicals, and a little goes a long wayJ